 Where is it found?

 The bacteria is commonly found in natural water bodies such as rivers, lakes, creeks and hot springs.
-For those living in cities, the bacteria can also also found in spas, potting mix, warm water systems and artificial systems that use water for cooling, and heating or industrial processes such as cooling towers.
+For those living in cities, the bacteria can also be found in spas, potting mix, warm water systems and artificial systems that use water for cooling, and heating or industrial processes such as cooling towers.